Returns a copy of this String object converted to uppercase using the casing rules of the invariant culture.

 This method does not modify the value of the current instance.
 Instead, it returns a new string in which all characters in the current instance are converted to uppercase.

-If you need the lowercase or uppercase version of an operating system identifier, such as a file name, named pipe, or registry key, use the ToLowerInvariant or methods.
+The casing operation that results from calling the ToLower method takes the casing conventions of the current culture into account.
+If you need the lowercase or uppercase version of an operating system identifier, such as a file name, named pipe, or registry key, use the ToLowerInvariant or method.
+This produces the same result in every culture (unlike the ToLower method) and performs more efficiently.

 The following example defines a string array that contains a single word in a number of languages.
 The method is used to populate the elements of a parallel array with the case-insensitive version of each word.
 The Array.Sort(TKey, TValue)(TKey, TValue, IComparer(TKey)) method is used to sort the case-sensitive array based on the order of elements in the uppercase array to ensure that elements appear in the same order regardless of language.